Coronavirus / Privacy and mass surveillance

-Clare Collier, Advocacy Director at Liberty, said “The steps we take to tackle this pandemic must not be presented as a question of civil liberties versus public health.
+Grey Collier, Advocacy Director at Liberty, said “The steps we take to tackle this pandemic must not be presented as a question of civil liberties versus public health.
 By presenting surveillance tools as a solution to lockdown, the Government is drawing on the willingness we have all shown to make sacrifices in the face of this crisis while refusing to show it is taking seriously the enormous risks presented by invasive technology.

 “Contact-tracing technology may require us to sacrifice deeply sensitive personal information and there can be no question of State bodies or private companies sharing our personal data other than what is absolutely necessary.
 It is vital no-one is coerced into having the app installed, and using it as a condition for returning to work or everyday life will inevitably lead to discrimination.